 \section{Introduction}

-Markov Decision Processes~(MDPs) represent a popular approach to modeling sequential decision-making problems~\citep{puterman2014markov}.
-In an MDP, the decision maker aims to compute a policy that maximizes the sum of rewards accumulated over a specific, possibly infinite, horizon.
+Markov Decision Processes~(MDPs) represent a popular approach to sequential decision-making~\citep{puterman2014markov}.
+In an MDP, the decision maker aims to compute a policy that maximizes the sum of rewards accumulated over a given horizon (possibly infinite).
 Thanks to their modeling power and tractability, MDPs have found widespread use in domains that range from reinforcement learning~\citep{sutton2018reinforcement}, to electricity bidding~\citep{song2000optimal}, to simulating clinical decision-making~\citep{bennett2013artificial}, and to managing inventories~\citep{porteus1990stochastic}.

 The majority of algorithms for solving MDPs are based on one of three main methods: 1) \emph{Value Iteration}~(VI), 2) \emph{Policy Iteration}~(PI), and 3) \emph{Linear Programming}~(LP)~\citep{puterman2014markov}.
-Each one of these methods was developed independently.
-VI traces its origin to the seminal work of \cite{bellman1966dynamic}, PI was developed by \cite{howard1960dynamic}, and the linear programming formulation of MDPs dates as far back as \cite{d1960probleme}.
-Despite having different origins, VI, PI, and LP share deep connections.
-Most importantly, they all rely on the contraction and monotonicity properties of the dynamic-programming operator associated with the MDP, known as the Bellman operator.
-Several additional connections have been established too.
-PI can be interpreted as a type of the simplex algorithm with a block-wise pivot rule applied to the LP formulation of MDPs~\citep{ye2011simplex,ye2005new}.
-VI can be interpreted as a version of PI which approximates the value functions of incumbent policies using a single computation of the Bellman operator, a special case of modified PI~\citep{scherrer2015approximate}.
+These methods were developed independently.
+VI traces its origin to the seminal work of \cite{bellman1966dynamic}, PI was developed by \cite{howard1960dynamic}, and the LP formulation of MDPs dates as far back as \cite{d1960probleme}.
+Despite having different origins, these algorithms share deep connections.
+Importantly, they all rely on the contraction and monotonicity properties of the dynamic programming Bellman operator associated with the MDP.
+Several additional connections have been established.
+PI can be interpreted as an implementation of the x algorithm with a block-wise pivot rule applied to the LP formulation of MDPs~\citep{ye2011simplex,ye2005new}.
+VI can be interpreted as a version of PI that approximates the value functions of incumbent policies using a single computation of the Bellman operator, a special case of modified PI~\citep{scherrer2015approximate}.
 Finally, VI and PI can be seen as gradient descent and Newton's method, respectively, applied to the residual of the Bellman operator~\citep{Filar1996,Goyal2021,grand2021convex}.